-The programme consists of 7 taught modules constituting 180 credit hours plus a thesis of 360 credit hours producing a total of 540 credit hours.
-Detailed Module Descriptors can be found on the University's blackboard system after you have registered.
+The programme consists of 7 taught modules for 180 credit hours plus a thesis of 360 credit hours for a total of 540 credit hours.
+Detailed Module Descriptors can be found on the university's blackboard system once you have registered.

-Module Descriptions and Syllabii
+Module Descriptions and Syllabi

-Core Research Modules (Mandatory - All to be taken)
+Core Research Modules (all to be taken)